-The Erasmus Mundus Joint Master Program INUCAPT will convey essential knowledge both for the Global South and the Global North in the following areas: Affordable and sustainable housing solutions for urban residents living in precarious conditions, inclusive city planning and management for informal settlements and slums, locally led climate change adaptation for the most vulnerable groups and participatory community engagement in transdisciplinary processes.
+The Erasmus Mundus Joint Master Program INUCAPT conveys essential knowledge both for the Global South and the Global North in the following areas: Affordable and sustainable housing solutions for urban residents living in precarious conditions, inclusive city planning and management for informal settlements and slums, locally led climate change adaptation for the most vulnerable groups and participatory community engagement in transdisciplinary processes.
 The program is set to equip students with the necessary skills to work on the globally relevant societal vision of building inclusive cities and urban agglomerations as outlined in the UN SDG 11 on inclusive, safe, resilient, and sustainable cities.
-INUCAPT will educate and train future urban professionals to design context-specific and appropriate interventions.
+INUCAPT educates and trains future urban professionals to design context-specific and appropriate interventions.
 This is highly relevant for promoting sustainable social transition in institutions and authorities of their respective countries and urban communities.
-These cutting-edge skills will empower graduates to support cities worldwide and their transition to social stability, especially under the conditions of climate change.
+These cutting-edge skills empower graduates to support cities worldwide and their transition to social stability, especially under the conditions of climate change.
 Such education needs to acknowledge lived experiences of those affected directly by planning.
 Students learn how to empower communities, prioritize necessary improvements based on data-driven findings and advocate, negotiate and implement them as well as support decision making processes for locally led adaptation and resilience building.

 Tania Berger